 Example 2: Social Media Defamation

 You own a thriving dental practice.
 One day an employee tells you that you should check out the chatter on your office’s Facebook page.
-When you get online you see that a former patient has made a series of comments on your office’s page stating that you overcharge your clients, perform unnecessary procedures, and do not properly clean your dental instruments.
+When you get online you see that a former patient has made a series of negative dental reviews on your office’s page stating that you overcharge your clients, perform unnecessary procedures, and do not properly clean your dental instruments.

 You are familiar with the patient because you recently had to refer their account to a collection agency.
 Before now, you have never heard a complaint from them about any procedures you performed or any of your billing practices.
 You are not even sure where they got the idea that you do not clean your tools (because you always do).

 Shortly after the comments appear on your Facebook page, other patients start canceling their appointments stating that they do not want to see a dentist with such a poor reputation.
 You likely have a defamation of character claim against the former patient who made the false comments.